 Dear Mr. ABC,

 The total amount of 1000$ is being reimbursed that was deducted from your salary.
-You have paid the 1000$ amount that covers your pay period of 5 months of 20XX.
-Due to all these payments, the company has decided to reimburse the deductions from the salary.
+You have paid the 1000$ amount that covers your pay period of five months of 20XX.
+Due to these payments, the company has decided to reimburse the salary deductions.

 Enclosed is the complete breakdown of the amount indicated above.
-We would like to inform you that you will receive the reimbursed salary within two weeks.
-If you want to know more about reimbursement or you have any disagreement with the amount being reimbursed, feel free to contact Mr. XYZ in Finance department.
+We want to inform you that you will receive the reimbursed salary within two weeks.
+If you would like to learn more about reimbursement or have any concerns regarding the reimbursed amount, please do not hesitate to contact Mr. XYZ in the Finance department.
 He will be readily available to assist you.

 Regards,